+Step 5 - Check Duct System - A supply air outlet collar and return air duct flange are provided on all units to facilitate duct connections.
 A flexible connector is recommended for supply and return air duct connections on metal duct systems.
 All metal ducting should be insulated with a minimum of 1 in. duct insulation to avoid heat loss or gain and prevent condensate forming during the cooling operation.
-Application of the unit to uninsulated ductwork is not recommended as the unit's performance will be adversely affected.

-To avoid equipment damage, do not connect discharge ducts directly to the blower outlet.

-The factory-provided air filter must be removed when using a filter back return air grille.
+Application of the unit to uninsulated duct work is not recommended as the unit's performance will be adversely affected.
+Do not connect ducts directly to the blower outlet; factory supplied duct collars should be used for the connection to minimize unit vibration and noise transmission to the ductwork and ultimately into the conditioned space.
+The factory-provided air filter must be removed when using a filter back return air grill.
 The factory filter should be left in place on a free return system.

-If the unit will be installed in a new installation which includes new ductwork, the installation should be designed using current ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) procedures for duct sizing.
+If the unit will be installed in a new installation which includes new duct work, the installation should be designed using current ASHRAE (American Society of Heating, Refrigerating, and Air-Conditioning Engineers) procedures for duct sizing.
 If the unit is to be connected to existing ductwork, a check should be made to assure that the duct system has the capacity to handle the air required for the unit application.
 If the duct system is too small, larger ductwork should be installed.
-Check for existing leaks and repair.

-The duct system and all diffusers should be sized to handle the designed airflow quietly.
+Check for existing leaks and repair as necessary to ensure a tight air seal within the duct.
+The duct system and all diffusers should be sized to handle the designed air flow quietly.
 To maximize sound attenuation of the unit blower, the supply and return air plenums should be insulated.
-There should be no direct straight air path through the return air grille into the heat pump.
-The return air inlet to the heat pump must have at least one 90-degree turn away from the space return air grille.
-If air noise or excessive airflow are a problem, the blower speed can be changed to a lower speed to reduce airflow.
+There should be no direct straight air path thru the return air grille into the heat pump.
+The return air inlet to the heat pump must have at least one 90 degree turn away from the space return air grille.
+If air noise or excessive air flow are a problem, the blower speed can be changed to a lower speed to reduce air flow.
+(Refer to CFM motor speeds and settings in Table 2.)